 The design team shall work collectively throughout design development to identify the best combination of LEED rating points which will achieve the project's sustainability goals.
 For each project, the design team shall work in an integrated fashion to evaluate the pros and cons of implementing LEED rating points and to consider the impact they have on each of the design disciplines.

-While the University does not dictate which LEED rating points must be achieved, the following guidance is offered to encourage consideration of certain rating points which have been achieved on previously certified UMCP projects.
+The following is a list of LEED System credits which shall be considered mandatory for all projects required to be LEED Silver (or greater) certified.
 The credits are based on LEED - NC Version 2.2 and should be applied to the most current version of the USGBC LEED rating system.
+Noted points shall be considered minimum.